SolidStateLEDLighting/esp32-S3-idf-advanced-template-alpha-5.2/main/docs/system_sequences.md

 In our specific case, we use sequences to represent sequential action between two or more objects.

 ## Creating Tasking Object
-This is a very common pattern where the System is creating another object with its own run task.
+This is a very simplified view of a common pattern where the System is creating another object which has its own run task.
 ![System Creates Tasking Object](./drawings/system_sequence_creating_object.svg)
 ___
 ## Destroying Tasking Object
-This is a very common pattern where the System is destroying another object with its own run task.
+This is a very simplified view of a common pattern where the System is destroying another object which has its own run task.
 ![System Destroys Tasking Object](./drawings/system_sequence_destroying_object.svg)
 ___